 Sirena was first noted as a powerhouse singer in 2018, after a televised rendition of “God Bless America” for the MLB Atlanta Braves in which news outlets called “powerful and emotional.”
 Since then, she’s been asked to perform for the NBA Atlanta Hawks, WNBA Atlanta Dream, & the Visa Big Air FIS World Cup in 2019.
 Sirena has also graced multiple international stages in the UK.

-In 2020, Sirena performed at the last game of the 2020 NBA regular-season between the Atlanta Hawks & New York Knicks, before the season was suspended due to the pandemic.
+In March 2020, Sirena performed at the last game of the 2020 NBA regular-season between the Atlanta Hawks & New York Knicks, before the season was suspended due to the pandemic.
 Since then, she has dedicated her efforts and performances to social justice and voting rights.
-Events include; Michelle Obama’s ‘When We All Vote:’ “Celebrate Georgia Voters Drive-in Concert” for Georgia’s Senate runoff, and working closely with Lebron James’ ‘More Than A Vote’ voting rights campaign.
+Events include; Michelle Obama’s ‘When We All Vote:’ Georgia’s Senate runoff “Celebrate Georgia Voters Drive-in Concert;” & working closely with Lebron James’ ‘More Than A Vote’ voting rights campaign.

 Sirena’s early artistic influences come from powerhouse vocalists such as Whitney Houston and Selena Quintanilla.
 She also names Gloria Estefan and singer/songwriters like Romeo Santos as inspirations as well.
-Sirena’s motivation is to get you on your feet and spread her message of love.
+Sirena’s motivation is to get you on your feet and spread love.

-Aspiring to be more than a vocalist, Sirena wants to serve and be active in her community.
-She hopes to connect and bring people together through music, service, and stories on screen & on-stage.
-As a creator, Sirena hopes to inspire & create a space of philanthropy, innovation and entertainment, that resonates across audiences of all backgrounds.
+Aspiring to be more than a vocalist, Sirena wants to serve and be active in the community.
+She hopes to connect and bring people together through music & service, with stories on screen & on-stage.
+As a creator, Sirena hopes to make space for philanthropy, innovation and entertainment, resonating across all backgrounds.

 This is Sirena Grace, KLK…